GeekBoy02/csChat/README.md

 - `!class [class_name]`: Sets the user's class to the specified class name.
 Valid class names are: Soldier, Engineer, Explorer.

 - `!inventory`: Displays your inventory, showing all the items you currently possess.
+  `!use [item name]`: Use an item from your inventory by specifying its name.
 - `!i [item name]`: Use an item from your inventory by specifying its name.
 - `!ir [item name]`: Remove an item from your inventory by specifying its name.
 - `!ii [item name]`: Inspect an item in your inventory to get more information about it.